https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Dried herb is sold as leaves and leaf powder.

-Sages, culinary uses, stuffing, with meat, salads, soups, cold drinks, potpourri.
+Sages culinary uses include: stuffing, with meat, salads, soups, cold drinks, and potpourri.

 White sage, (Salvia apiana), bee sage, Lamiaceae